-The studio provides textile pattern designs to various markets like apparel and home.
+The studio provides professional textile pattern designs to various markets.

 'Fabric' means 'create' in Arabic (also spelled fa-bric), but the name is not just a play on words.
 It also hints to the studio's intention to engage the local community in the culture of creation.